deepumi/Data.Net/README.md

 }

 ```
-Execute a stored procedure and get multiple output parameter with return value.
+Execute a stored procedure and get multiple output parameter and return value.
 -----------------------------------------
 ```csharp
  var parameters = new DataParameters